 A sample policy is provided here.

 At the end of a unit or pair of units, aggregate marks are used to produce a rank list of the students.
 The teacher uses the grade descriptions for the course/stage to assign a grade (A, B, C, D or E) to each student.
-The Guide to Grades package provides the grade descriptions and annotated student work samples.
+Each course page provides the grade descriptions and annotated student work samples under the grading heading.

 The Authority also provides seminars/workshops to assist teachers.